Property transfer tax return guide

 Separation Agreement or Court Order: If you claim exemption code 15, you should attach a copy of the signed separation agreement, court order or divorce decree

-If the additional property transfer tax, the further tax on residential properties over $3,000,000, or certain exemptions apply, transferees may also need to provide the:
+If the additional property transfer tax, the further tax on residential properties over $3,000,000, or certain exemptions apply, transferees will need to provide additional information to calculate the tax payable including:

-- Total value of all improvements and land on the property
+- Total value of all improvements on the property

 - Allocation of value to residential improvements and land from the total value